denialanderror/playlist-killer/README.md

 ### Using Playlist Killer:

-The program will use the user token to fetch all playlists and write them to a file.
-It will then open the file using the user's default editor (i.e. `$EDITOR`).
-The user will see a CSV containing the playlist's title and uuid.
+* The program will use the user token to fetch all playlists and write them to a file.
+* It will then open the file using the user's default editor (i.e. `$EDITOR`).
+* The user will see a CSV containing the playlist's title and uuid.
 Delete the rows you **wish to keep** and when ready, save the file and quit the editor.
-The program will then print the total number of playlists to delete and will ask for confirmation. **This is your last opportunity to abort**.
-The playlists will then be deleted.
+* The program will then print the total number of playlists to delete and will ask for confirmation. **This is your last opportunity to abort**.
+* The playlists will then be deleted.

+## Next Steps

+If I was really motivated, I would include the auth part in the program itself, rather than having to manually generate your own token.
+I'm not though.
+It will be a starting point if I want to do more with the Spotify API in the future though.